-- In conjunction with the Nominations Committee ensures high quality Board composition with an appropriate balance of diverse skills and experience in the context of the Group's agreed strategic priorities. - Sets the Board agenda and pro-actively manages the annual calendar of business to ensure the most appropriate use of the Board's time.
-Ensure that Board agendas are structured to enable consideration of competition, sustainability, environmental and sector wide issues, in view of stakeholder and societal expectations. - Engages and supports individual members to enhance Board activities and discussions. - Ensures that the Board operates effectively as a team. - Promotes effective communication between Executive Directors and Non-Executive Directors.
+- In conjunction with the Nominations Committee ensures high quality Board composition with an appropriate balance of diverse skills and experience in the context of the Company's agreed strategic priorities. - Sets the Board agenda and pro-actively manages the annual calendar of business to ensure the most appropriate use of the Board's time. - Engages and supports individual members to enhance Board activities and discussions. - Ensures that the Board operates effectively as a team. - Promotes effective communication between Executive Directors and Non-Executive Directors.